HairongWu/Auto-X-Engine/models/shufflenetv2/README.md

         -o Global.device=gpu
 ```

 The configuration file does not need to be modified.
 You only need to add the `Global.checkpoints` parameter during training, which represents the path of the checkpoints.
-The parameter weights, learning rate, optimizer and other information will be loaded using this parameter as described in [3.1.3 Resume training](#3.1.3).

 ### Model Evaluation